bobmatyas/wp-bookwyrm-blocks/readme.txt

 == Description ==

-This plugin adds two blocks to pull data from BookWyrm and to display it on your WordPress site.
-It has a block for recently read and currently reading books.
+This plugin adds two blocks to pull data from BookWyrm and to display it on your WordPress site:

+- Recently Read books
+- Currently Reading books

 === External Sources ===